 An irrational number is a number that cannot be written in the form of a common fraction of two integers.
 It is part of the set of real numbers alongside rational numbers.
 It can also be defined as the set of real numbers that are not rational numbers.

-When an irrational number is written in decimal form, it is written in the form of a non-terminating decimal that does not repeat.
-To show that the decimal doesn't end, it is typically written with the following symbol, "...", called an ellipsis.
+When an irrational number is expanded in decimal form, it is a non-terminating decimal that does not repeat.
+Note that a non-terminating decimal that repeats is a rational number, not an irrational number.

 The following are a few of the more commonly known irrational numbers:

 No matter the number of decimal places we calculate these values to, there will always be another digit after it, hence the term non-terminating decimal.

 As a subset of real numbers, irrational numbers share the same properties as the real numbers.
 Below are some of the properties of irrational numbers as they relate to their rational counterpart.

 - The sum of an irrational number and a rational number is irrational.

 - The product of an irrational number and a rational number is irrational, as long as the rational number is not 0.

 - Two irrational numbers may or may not have a least common multiple.

 - Irrational numbers are not closed under addition, subtraction, multiplication, and division.
 This is in contrast to rational numbers which are closed under all these operations.